ae6rt/decap/README.md

 ## Theory of Operation

 You have projects you want to build.
 Builds are articulated in terms of shell scripts.
-Aftomota ships with a base build container that can locate those build scripts and run them for you.
+Aftomato ships with a _base build container_ that can locate those build scripts and run them for you.

+Post commit hooks on your projects of interest drive events into a web container in the core Aftomato containerized application which in turn induce calls into the Kubernetes API master to launch a build container to build your code.
+Builds can also be launched via web UI.

 The build container locates your build scripts based on

 * the git repository the build scripts are located in
-* the subdirectory of that repository
+* the subdirectory of that repository where your project resides
 * and the branch your scripts should build in your project repository

 Your build scripts are completely free form.
 Here are two examples: